TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_etherring.md

 The Application creates Class-A, Class-D stream RTOS tasks which creates the 802.1Q Ethernet Multicast packet with stream configuration and calls "EtherRing_submitTxPktQ" API from Ether-Ring Driver.
-"EtherRing_submitTxPktQ" creates a custom 802.1 CB-like header(4 bytes) which consists of CB-like Ethertype(0xF1C1), unique sequence ID for each Ethernet packet and adds the CB-like Header to the packet sent from application without modifying the payload using zero-copy (using Transmit Scatter-Gather feature of HW).
+"EtherRing_submitTxPktQ" creates a custom Custom header(4 bytes) which consists of CB-like Ethertype(0x88B5), unique sequence ID for each Ethernet packet and adds the custom Header to the packet sent from application without modifying the payload using zero-copy (using Transmit Scatter-Gather feature of HW).
 The packet is submitted to DMA and CPSW duplicates the multicast packet and sent it to both MAC ports.

   \image html etherring_tx.png Ether-Ring Transmit Flow  width=60%